Backpacking Cooking Gear Guide

 Be Aware: the stated capacity of many pots is often less than the recommended max fill!

-These narrow-bodied, all-titanium backpacking pots by Toaks are some of the lightest weight options on the market.
+• Toaks Titanium Pots: These narrow-bodied, all-titanium backpacking pots by Toaks are some of the lightest weight options on the market.
 Titanium is a very conductive metal, making these pots ideal for rapidly boiling water.
 However, they are not very non-stick, so avoid low and slow simmers.
-Either a 550 mL or 650 mL pot would be suitable for a single person.
+The 650mL pot is a nice size for solo hikers, and the 1300mL pot is better for couples.

 A variety of pots and backpacking pot cozy options